Axiom Geomatics logo

 How can a relaxation/variance application affect the sale of my property?

-It is important to know that the buyer can place conditions on the purchase in regards to these relaxation issues OR they can also accept the RPR without compliance.
-The latter of these is a very rare circumstance as the mortgaging bank often will not mortgage the property without compliance.
-Accepting these deficiencies, like encroachment issues, is usually only done with the intent to develop an infill, and thus the existing structures will be demolished anyway; in all other cases is it best to resolve the issues at time of sale.
+It is important to know that the buyer can place conditions on the purchase in regards to these relaxation issues, OR they can also accept the RPR without compliance.
+The latter of these is a very rare circumstance, as the mortgaging bank often will not mortgage the property without compliance.
+Accepting these deficiencies, like encroachment issues, is usually only done with the intent to develop an infill, and thus the existing structures will be demolished anyway; in all other cases, it is best to resolve the issues at the time of sale.